TN-SKYC/lubimyczytac-abs/README.md

 - Tags
 - Language
 - ISBN

-## Not fetching:
-- Lectors
-- Rectangle covers for audiobooks
+- Rectangle covers for audiobooks (if type: audiobook exsist for item)

 # Instructions